MediaComem/comem-webdev/subjects/js/README.md

 Though JavaScript doesn't really have classes **(until ES6)**, any function can behave like a **constructor** and create an object.

 For a function to act as a constructor, you don't have to declare it differently than any other function.
-All you have to do is call the function with `new` like in mose object-oriented languages:
+All you have to do is call the function with `new` like in most object-oriented languages:

 ```js
 function Starship() {